mmbman/Katagiri/1980-07-12-Karma-Conclusion.md

 ## Summary

 Katagiri Roshi further addresses the seeming contradiction that karma is both our property or inheritance and also is emptiness.
 This returns us to the reality of Buddha’s karma.
-What is Right Effort?
-Also: what is grace?
+Time and occasion and conditions are completely free, so day by day we can move, in order deepen our lives, in order to help all beings.
+That is *Right Effort*.
+Also: What is grace?
 It is not something coming from heaven.

 ## Transcript